It's generally not seen as a good thing to be a 'holic' of anything. Everything in moderation and all that.

 It has certainly blurred the lines between off-duty and on-duty.
 If you don't actually turn off the technology at your fingertips, you're effectively always 'on' to answer work queries, deal with existing clients, negotiate with potential new ones, write emails and suchlike.

-Anecdotal evidence seems to suggest that a lot of people can't resist the temptation to answer that work-related email or WhatsApp message or whatever, regardless of what time of day or night it is and the amount of time they've already worked.
+Anecdotal evidence suggests that a lot of people can't resist the temptation to answer that work-related email or WhatsApp message or whatever, regardless of what time of day or night it is and the amount of time they've already worked.

 Now, if you're self-employed and/or freelance, and depending on the type of work involved, your day may not have a clear schedule to it.